 THE POISE PROJECT® is honored to announce that we are the recipient of a $25,000 grant from the Parkinson's Foundation.
-As part of the 2017 Moving Day® Community Grant program of the North Carolina Triangle area, this grant will support our program PARTNERING WITH POISE: ALEXANDER TECHNIQUE (AT) FOR CARE PARTNERS at six sites across North Carolina.
+As part of the 2017 Moving Day® Community Grant program of the North Carolina Triangle area, this grant will support our program PARTNERING WITH POISE: ALEXANDER TECHNIQUE (AT) FOR CARE PARTNERS at eight sites across North Carolina.

 "We are excited to introduce Alexander technique training directed toward the care partners of people living with Parkinson's," said Monika Gross, Executive Director of THE POISE PROJECT.
 “Care partners create a tremendous positive impact on outcomes for their loved ones.
 We want to support them by teaching them unique skills to help manage and problem-solve the specific physical and emotional challenges Parkinson's has brought into their lives.
 We are very grateful for this grant from the Parkinson's Foundation and the opportunity to develop a completely new program to serve the North Carolina PD community."

-Partnering with Poise is a twelve-week program for care partners of people living with Parkinson's, offering a community of support for the day-to-day physical and emotional stresses of caregiving.
+Partnering with Poise is a ten-week program for care partners of people living with Parkinson's, offering a community of support for the day-to-day physical and emotional stresses of caregiving.
 It consists of a ten-week group class plus pre- and post-class evaluations, and includes opportunities for input and feedback from the local PD community.

 Alexander technique (AT) is a well-established approach for skillfully managing stressful circumstances.
 AT training has also been found to be effective in reducing physical symptoms such as chronic neck and back pain—common complaints for caregivers.